Cannabis Business Tax

 3. A minimum tax of $5,000.00 per growing cycle, each fiscal year, for persons cultivating more than 5,000 square feet of cannabis canopy.

 Minimum tax due will not change based on sales.
 However, all quarterly payments received will count towards the minimum due for that fiscal year.
 At the end of the fiscal year, the Tax Collector's office will perform an annual true-up to the set minimums based on cycles and square footage that are authorized in the Ordinance.
 The true-up process will look at overall square footage per cycle and combine multiple cycles to allow for more fairness in how the law is applied.
 For example, if a business has 4 cycles of 300 square feet per cycle, that minimum will be 1 cycle of 1200 square feet, or a set minimum of $1,250.
 If it is determined that the annual minimum tax has not been met through quarterly payments, then the Tax Collector's office will send an invoice for the remaining balance due.
 It is important for us to know the number of grow cycles and the square footage per grow cycle so we can properly true-up the minimums during this process.
 This information is reported to us on your annual registration form.
-If the number of cycles or the square footage of each cycle differs from what was initially reported, you will need to complete a revised registration form that denotes what has occurred over the previous year.
+If the number of cycles or the square footage of each cycle differs from what was initially reported, you will need to submit a new registration form that denotes what has occurred over the previous year.

 If it is determined through the true-up process that the annual minimum tax has not been met through quarterly payments, then the Tax Collector's office will send an invoice to the cannabis business for the remaining balance due.
 The balance due must be paid by the due date on the invoice to avoid additional fees.